geraldohomero/geraldohomero/README.md

 - 👀 I’m interested in: Digital History, Linux and Full stack
 - 🌱 I’m currently learning: C#, .NET Core, SQL and React
 - 💞️ I'm looking to collaborate on Open Source projects that want to make an impact on other people's lives
-- 🖥️ Current OS: Pop!_OS (Virtual Machines with: Manjaro and Debian)
+- 🖥️ Current OS: Pop!_OS
 - 🧾 [Certificates](https://geraldohomero.github.io/certificados)
 - 📫 How to reach me: